High School Scholars

 To provide additional incentive and motivation for talented students towards college careers and advanced study.
 To establish closer ties with Lehigh University and the surrounding high schools.
 To provide an opportunity for Lehigh University faculty and staff to become better acquainted with the needs and interests of high school students, as well as those of high school teachers and staff members in the community.

 Students must be nominated by the teacher, principal and guidance counselors at the high school they attend.
 Also, students may request that they be nominated, or the nomination could come at the suggestion of high school personnel.

 Each school may nominate up to three students to this program for any given semester.
 Please note: a school can nominate up to five (5) students if a son or daughter of a Lehigh University faculty or staff member is among the school's top three nominees.
-Admission of new students in the spring semester will depend on the number of students who return from the fall semester.
-Lehigh reserves the right to make selections among nominees.
+Current Scholars must reapply for the Spring 2015 semester.

 Application Process (Open for Spring 2015)